aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-tables/working-with-table-rows/insert-table-row/_index.md

 ### **Examples**
 **cURL Example**

-The code example below shows how to append a new table row to the table.
+The code example below shows how to append a new row to the table.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}